For any Innovative educators math doesn’t have to be boring or abstract. There are several innovative ideas for spicing up your math class.

 4.Game-based learning site

 It’s a great guide for teachers to start incorporating story as a supplement to their curriculum.
 Write a story, a real story with characters and plot, and add the math problem set.
 Write about wizards that need to use angles for their sorcery or spice trading ships on the deep seas.
-Story engages the creative part of the brain and helps build a more meaningful relationship to what is being taught.
+Story engages the creative part of the brain and helps in building a more meaningful relationship to what is being taught, also, it increases the logical thinking skills of the kids.